- SOFIA Overview

 Launch a query using in the IRSA SOFIA Archive search form.
 Note that the default search queries by target, so unless you are defining a target name /coordinates in the 'Spatial constraints' section, you should tick the 'All Sky' option in that section.
 Some common queries include the following:

-- by proposal ID: 'Plan ID' field in Proposal Constraints section
+- by proposal ID: 'Plan ID' field in Proposal Constraints section, or by PI name

-- by target: A target name can be entered in Object name in the 'Spatial constraints' section, and is automatically matched to known coordinates in the SIMBAD and NED catalogues.
-Alternatively, coordinates can also be entered directly (equatorial or galactic).
+- by target: A target name can be entered in Object name in the 'Spatial constraints' section, and is automatically resolved to known coordinates using SIMBAD or NED.
+Alternatively, coordinates can also be entered directly (equatorial, galactic or ecliptic).
 It is recommended to enter a relatively large spatial search radius (for example, 600 arcseconds) to avoid excluding relevant observations.

 - by instrument: in the drop down menu in the 'Instrument Constraints' section

 - by data processing level, in the 'Data Products contraints' section: Generally speaking, Level 0 and Level 1 correspond to raw data, and Level 2 to data corrected for instrument artifacts.
 Level 3 (flux calibrated data) and Level 4 (higher level processing, such as combined observations, large maps) are usually the data processing levels most useful for scientific analysis.
 The default is both Level 3 and 4 being queried, and is the recommended way to proceed (Level 4 products are not produced for all observations).
 See the Data Processing webpage for information on processing levels.

-Once the selected field are defined, click search.
+Once the selected fields are defined, click search.
 This IRSA video tutorial provides a quick overview of the query features.

 In the instrument tabs, each row corresponds to a data product.
 Level 3 and 4 data products usually correspond to a unique combination of AOR, Observation ID (time unit of data processed together, which can be as long as multiple flights), spectral element and product type.
 Files can correspond either to single-mission or multi-mission (combined) data.
 Note that if only single-mission files are available, they may be replaced in the archive by multi-mission data once multi-mission processing is performed.